argoproj/argo-workflows/docs/synchronization.md

   template: "2"  # Two instances of template can run at a given time in particular namespace
 ```

+!!!
+Warning
     Each synchronization block may only refer to either a semaphore or a mutex.
     If you specify both only the semaphore will be locked.

 ## Workflow-level Synchronization

 You can limit parallel execution of a workflow by using Workflow-level synchronization.
 If multiple workflows have the same synchronization reference they will be limited by that synchronization reference.

-In this example, Workflow refers to `workflow` synchronization key which is configured as limit `"1"`, so only one workflow instance will be executed at given time even if multiple workflows are created.
+In this example the synchronization key `workflow` is configured as limit `"1"`, so only one workflow instance will execute at a time even if multiple workflows are created.

 Using a semaphore configured by a `ConfigMap`: